johnmosesman/blog/things_i_wish_i_knew/things_i_wish_i_knew.md

 ...
 ```

 99% of the time this is not useful to you, but near the top you'll find more useful information.
-It will show you the type of error (500), which file it occurred in (`app/controllers/home_controller.rb`), and what line it occurred on, line three (`...home_controller.rb:3`).
+It will show you the type of error (500), which file it occurred in (`app/controllers/home_controller.rb`), and what line it occurred on: line three (`...home_controller.rb:3`).

 ```
 Started GET "/" for ::1 at 2016-10-19 22:58:56 -0500